 The respiratory care program is approved by the State Medical Board of Ohio, 30 E. Broad St., 3rd Floor, Columbus, OH 43215.
-The respiratory care, Kettering College program is accredited by the Commission on Accreditation for Respiratory Care (CoARC), 264 Precision Blvd, Telford, TN 37690; 817-283-2835.

 Faculty

 The date following the name indicates the year the faculty member began employment at Kettering College.
 The date following the faculty member's academic rank indicates the year in which that rank was granted.